taubman33/react-router/README.md

 Also, install the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) chrome extension if you haven't already.
 It'll come in very handy for inspecting components.

 ## You Do: Examine Current Codebase (15 min / 0:30)

+Since we're starting off with a project that already has some scaffolding out, we should spend some time getting our bearings.

 Take 10 minutes and read through the code to familiarize yourself with the codebase with a partner or in groups of 3.
 Prepare to discuss your answers the following questions: